eqld/nlsh/README.md

 - The tool remembers previous prompts, commands, and their outputs
 - You can continue with related prompts without repeating context
 - Press Ctrl+C to exit the session
-- A context window usage bar shows how much of the available context is being used
-- The context window size is automatically determined based on the model being used

 ### Intelligent Tool Selection